mmbman/Katagiri/1979-06-09-Fukanzazengi-Talk-1.md

 Or, particularly when you get angry, or when you're confused, very naturally you really want to express anger and confusion in your daily living.
 But I don't know exactly whether it is the best way to keep away from anger, or to understand anger, what it really is.
 If you really want anger to go away, very naturally all you have to do is, you must be in the really big scale of the world.

-In other words, you do *gassho*, or sometimes, religiously speaking, you pray to God, you pray to the bodhisattvas, you pray to Avalokiteshvara: “Please help me.
+In other words, you do *gassho* – or sometimes, religiously speaking, you pray to God, you pray to the bodhisattvas, you pray to Avalokiteshvara: “Please help me.
 Please help.”
-And at least while you are praying to God, or you are praying to the Buddha, or Bodhisattva Avalokiteshvara, Manjushri – or while you are sitting here – there is quietness, tranquility.
-Well, very naturally, anger is struck aside, from the first.
+And at least while you are praying to God, or you are praying to the Buddha, or [to] Bodhisattva Avalokiteshvara, Manjushri – or while you are sitting here – there is quietness, tranquility.
+Very naturally, anger is struck aside, from the first.

 But we don't do this; completely the opposite.
 If you get angry, [you] *express*.
 But if you express anger, you know pretty well, the expression of anger influences others.
 So you create your circumstances, which is called *angry world*.
 So very naturally people don't feel good; people get angry with *you*.‌ So very naturally anger is sort of snowballing, again and again.

-But when you do zazen, or when you pray to God, “Please help me” – even though you don't know how to deal with anger, you pray to God, “Please help me” – why do you pray to God?
+But when you do zazen – or when you pray to God, “Please help me” – even though you don't know how to deal with anger, you pray to God, “Please help me” – why do you pray to God?
 Does God help you?
 Does God take away your anger?
 I don't think so!

 Or, [maybe] you believe God really takes away your anger.
-Well, in a sense you believe it, but actually, intellectually, you don't believe it, because anger is still anger even though you pray to God, even though you pray to the bodhisattvas.
-Avalokiteshvara is very nice, a bodhisattva expressing Buddha's compassion.
-But even though you pray to the gods or bodhisattvas, still there is anger.
+Well, in a sense you believe it, but actually, intellectually, you don't believe it, because anger is still anger, even though you pray to God, even though you pray to the bodhisattvas.
+Avalokiteshvara is very nice, a bodhisattva expressing Buddha's compassion – but even though you pray to the gods or bodhisattvas, still there is anger.

 So you don't believe – but in a sense you believe.
 Finally you don't know why you are doing it in that way.
 Finally you say, “I just pray, because I don't know what to do.”

 So you pray to the bodhisattvas: “Avalokiteshvara, please.”
-Sit down in front of Avalokiteshvara, make your mind calm, and pray!
+[You] sit down in front of Avalokiteshvara, make your mind calm, and pray!
 That's pretty nice.
 At that time, there is no room to let the anger express, even for a moment.
 The anger, from the first, is struck aside.
 It's going away.

 That is our life, okay?

 #### 8:43

 So we have a practice of bowing [to] Buddha.
-Bowing [to] Buddha is to express the deepest appreciation to your existence: how sublime life is, how important your life is.
+[To bow] to Buddha is to express the deepest appreciation [of] your existence: how sublime life is, how important your life is.

-But you don't understand how sublime your life is, how important your life is – how important a tree’s life is.
+But you don't understand how sublime your life is, how important your life is – [or] how important a tree’s life is.
 You don’t understand.
 Even if you understand, that is just a speck of dust of understanding of the human world, so actually you don't understand.
-But anyway, how sublime life is is *reality*, real reality, completely beyond human speculation.
-This is reality.
-This is your life.
+But anyway, *how sublime life is* is *reality*, real reality, completely beyond human speculation.
+This is reality; this is your life.
 This is the tree's life.
 This is the Sun's life.
 This is the Moon's life.
 This is the Universe's life.
 So if it is true, even though you don't understand, why don't you express the deepest appreciation to your existence?
 How?
 Let’s bow; just bow to the Buddha.
 Touching your whole body to the floor, bow.
 That is a way to express appreciation to your existence.

 Before you bow, you must be *you* who has already accepted your life, how sublime [your life] is, and then that's why you can bow.
 There is no ego understanding, ego consciousness, or *selfish* understanding.
 “I don't understand” or “I understand” – whatever you say, there is nothing.
 When you are completely buddha, when you really accept the sublimity of your life, of your existence, very naturally you can bow.

 So to bow is simultaneously to accept the sublimity of life.
 So very naturally, ego consciousness from the first is struck aside.
 That is what Dōgen Zenji says.

 So [the first point is], if you do zazen according to [what Dōgen says], or what the [ancestors say], or Buddha's suggestions – if you do zazen like this, [then] as a conclusion of your practice of zazen, very naturally the dharma, the original nature of the self [is manifesting itself], and also dullness and distraction from the first are struck aside, they’re going away.

 But actually, we don't do zazen like this.
 Zazen is used as a means.

-At that time, you accept yourself as an immature person, and then through zazen you want to reach a certain higher level which is called “a mature level of human life,” seen in the future.
+At that time, you accept yourself as an immature person, and then through zazen you want to reach a certain higher level, which is called “a mature level of human life” – seen in the future.
 At that time, the present life is immature or unhappy; that's why you want to practice zazen.

 So at that time, zazen is completely a means to an end.
 That means you already accept your life [as] not sublime, your life [as] unhappy. [...]
 If you do zazen like this, as a means to an end, you accept the lack of sublimity in your existence.
 That's why you really want to do zazen.

-But no matter how long you do zazen like *this*, it's very difficult to realize real peaceful, harmonious life.
-Because at that time zazen is a means. *Means* means you are already creating something as a fixed idea.
-But [the] end itself is just actual movement-activity, which is called zazen.
+But no matter how long you do zazen like *this*, it's very difficult to realize real peaceful, harmonious life, because at that time zazen is a means. *Means* means you are already creating something as a fixed idea – but [the] end itself is just actual movement-activity, which is called zazen.

-So just *do* zazen. *Do zazen* means you are present from moment to moment within the actual dynamic working which is called *doing zazen*.
-Becoming one with *doing zazen*, not seeing zazen [...] objectively or conceptually.
+So just *do* zazen. *Do zazen* means you are present from moment to moment within the actual dynamic working which is called *doing zazen* – becoming one with *doing zazen*, not seeing zazen [...] objectively or conceptually.
 If you see zazen as a means, it is conceptualized; that's why zazen is a little bit something far from you.
-So that is the dualistic world.
+That is the dualistic world.

-The important point is, you must accept zazen as total activity, which is vividly alive from moment to moment.
+The important point is, you must accept zazen as total activity which is vividly alive from moment to moment.
 Even though you don't understand what zazen is, accept zazen, which means *do* zazen.
 Even though you don't understand how sublime your life is, anyway, bow to the Buddha.
 If you bow to the Buddha, selfish understanding from the first is struck aside.

 That is *shikantaza* – very naturally.